mbrajk/ynac/README.md

 ### Purpose

-A console application that uses Spectre Console to create a visually appealing CLI that connects to the YNAB API and displays basic budget information.
+A multi-platform console application that uses Spectre Console to create a visually appealing CLI that connects to the YNAB API and displays basic budget information.
+Verified to work on Windows, Mac and Linux.

 | :warning: | Construction ahead |